Refinancing: Which Option is for You?

-When you are overwhelmed with so many options, it may seem like there are even more loan programs than borrowers!
-We can help you select the loan program that can fit your financial situation the best.
-Contact us at (303) 228-2254 to get started.
-There are several things to have in mind as you review your options.
+When you are overwhelmed with so many options, it may seem as if there are even more refinance loan programs than applicants!
+We can guide you to find the loan program that will fit your financial situation the best.
+Contact us at 3032282254 to get things started.
+In the interest of looking at your options, you will need to list your goals for your refinance.

 Making Your Payments Lower

-Are achieving lower payments and an improved rate your main refinance goals?
-In that case, applying for a low, fixed-rate loan might be a good choice for you.
-Perhaps you are currently in a mortgage with a high, fixed interest rate, or a mortgage in which the rate of interest varies : an adjustable rate mortgage (ARM).
-Even as interest rates rise, a fixed-rate mortgage loan will stay at the same, low interest rate, unlike an ARM.
-This can be especially a good choice if you don't think you'll be selling your home within the next five years or so.
-On the other hand, if you can see yourself selling your home before too long, an ARM with a small initial rate could be the ideal way to bring down your monthly payments.
+Is your refinance primarily to lower your rate and monthly payments?
+Then a low, fixed rate loan may be the ideal option for you.
+Maybe you are presently in a mortgage loan with a high, fixed interest rate, or a mortgage with which the interest rate varies : an adjustable rate mortgage (ARM).
+Unlike the ARM, your low fixed-rate mortgage will stay at a certain low rate for the life of your mortgage loan, even if interest rates rise.
+This can be particularly a good choice if you aren't planning a move within the next five years or so.
+On the other hand, if you can see yourself moving in the near future, an adjustable rate mortgage with a low initial rate may be the best way to bring down your monthly payment.